EuroBasket 2025

 The EuroBasket 2025 was the 42nd edition of the EuroBasket championship, the quadrennial international men's basketball championship organized by FIBA Europe.
-It took place from 27 August to 14 September 2025, returning to its usual calendar slot, after the EuroBasket 2021 was postponed by a year due to the COVID-19 pandemic.
+It took place from 27 August to 14 September 2025, returning to its usual calendar slot, after the previous tournament was postponed by a year due to the COVID-19 pandemic.
 Like the previous three editions, the tournament was co-hosted by multiple countries; Cyprus, Finland, Poland, and Latvia.

 Spain, the defending champions, were eliminated in the group stage.
 It was their earliest exit in a 36-year stint since Yugoslavia 1989 and the earliest exit by a defending champion since Germany in EuroBasket 1995.

 Finland became the first Nordic country to reach the semi-final of the tournament, falling against Germany.
-The latter defeated Turkey 88–83 in the final to be crowned champions of Europe.
+The latter went on to finish the competition undefeated after beating Turkey 88–83 in the final to be crowned champions of Europe.
 It was the reigning world champions second title in history, achieved after 32 years since EuroBasket 1993.
 Greece claimed bronze medals by defeating Finland 92–89.
 Germany's point guard Dennis Schröder was recognized as the FIBA EuroBasket MVP.